TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/Invoke-CSP.md

 ```

 ### -Uri
 Specify the Uri, such as "ipam/record", you can also use the full URL and http parameters must be appended here.
+If the full URL is not used, the default base path is `https://<CSPUrl>/api/ddi/v1`

 ```yaml
 Type: String